AdaCore/spark2014/docs/lrm/source/packages.rst

    aspect specification applied to a variable declaration or a Part_Of specification aspect applied to a generic package instantiation.
-The Part_Of indicator shall denote the *encapsulating* state abstraction of which the declaration is a constituent.
+The Part_Of indicator shall denote the *encapsulating* state abstraction of which the declaration is a constituent, or shall denote a task or protected unit (see TBD).

 .. _etu-abstract_state_package_hierarchy_and_part_of-ss: